-Cause: The District experienced turnover at the position that accounted for and maintained records related student activity expenditure support.
+Cause: The District experienced turnover at the positions that accounted for and maintained records related student activity and approvals were not always recieved.

 Auditor's Recommendation: We recommend that the District review its policies and procedures pertaining to student activity expenditures and receipts and ensure that is up to date and that it can be easily followed and replicated in case of personnel turnover.